 Nightmares – aka Stage Fright – is a 1980 Australian horror film, co-produced and directed by John D. Lamond from a screenplay by Colin Eggleston (Long Weekend; Innocent Prey; Cassandra).

 The Bernard Hermannesque score was composed by Brian May (Patrick; Thirst; Roadgames).

 The film stars Jenny Neumann (The Girl in the Empty Grave; Hell Night), Gary Sweet (The Dreaming), Nina Landis (Komodo), Max Phipps (Thirst; Mad Max 2; Dark Age); Edmund Pegge (Scream – and Die!).

 A young girl named Cathy (Jenny Neumann) tries to keep her mother from making out with a man while driving one day, and she inadvertently causes her mother’s death in the ensuing crash.

 Sixteen years later, Cathy is now named Helen and has become an actress.
 Since her mother died with a shard of glass in her throat, Helen begins hacking through the cast of her new play, “Comedy of Blood,” in a similar fashion…

-” … it’s almost more like a giallo at times, due to the loose plotting, excess of sex and assholes, and crazy flashback motifs, but it lacks style.
+” … it’s almost more like a giallo at times, due to the loose plotting, excess of sex and @ssholes, and crazy flashback motifs, but it lacks style.
 If nothing else, a giallo should deliver some nice set pieces, but one of this film’s biggest issues is how shoddily constructed it is.
-There AREN’T any set-pieces, scenes just sort of come and go at random throughout the film, leaving the viewer without any clear indication of how much time has gone by since the last one (that they all fade in/out to black doesn’t help).”
-Horror Movie a Day
+There aren’t any set-pieces, scenes just sort of come and go at random throughout the film…” Horror Movie a Day

 Cast and characters: